SmoZy92/Office365-verify/README.md

 ### Introduction
-This program uses the autodiscover JSON API of Office 365 to enumerate valid email addresses from a text file as fats as possible with multi threading
+This program uses the autodiscover JSON API of Office 365 to enumerate valid email addresses from a text file as fast as possible with multi threading.
+Office 365 enumerator can see if an email address is valid in Office365.
+This does not perform any login attempts, is unthrottled, and is incredibly useful for social engineering assessments to find which emails exist and which don't.

 ![demo](https://i.imgur.com/sVjnHrC.png)